-The NOMAD Archive stores - in a code-independent format - calculations performed with all the most important and widely used electronic-structure and force-field codes.
+The NOMAD Archive stores calculations performed with all the most important and widely used electronic-structure and force-field codes in a code-independent format.

-The code independent data is described using NOMAD Meta Info, an open, flexible, and hierarchical metadata classification system that we developed and to which anybody can contribute.
-The NOMAD Meta Info aims at defining a conceptual model to store the values connected to atomistic or ab initio calculations.
+The archive data is represented in a code-independent, structured form.
+The archive structure and all quantities are described via the NOMAD Metainfo.
+The NOMAD Metainfo defines a conceptual model to store the values connected to atomistic or ab initio calculations.
 A clear and usable metadata definition is a prerequisites to preparing the data for analysis that everybody can contribute to.

 In collaboration with the Berlin Big Data Center (BBDC), we use the Apache Flink infrastructure to support and go beyond the standard MapReduce model to enable rapid and complex queries.

-contact concerning general aspects of the CoE: Kylie O'Brien
+Contact concerning general aspects of the CoE: Jessica Pietsch